-Every Unitholder is entitled on any Dealing Day to redeem their Units, which shall be purchased by the Manager dealing as principal.
+Every Unitholder is entitled on any Dealing Day to redeem their Units.

 Valid instructions to the Manager to redeem Units will be processed at the Unit price calculated, calculated in accordance with the Regulations at the next Valuation Point following receipt of the instruction, except in the case where dealing in the Trust has been suspended as set out in paragraph3.12.